 Operations on time units, time points and auxiliary coordinates so that any cube from cubes can be subtracted from any other cube from cubes.
 Currently this function supports yearly (frequency=yr), monthly (frequency=mon), daily (frequency=day), 6-hourly (frequency=6hr), 3-hourly (frequency=3hr) and hourly (frequency=1hr) data time frequencies.

-- cube (Cube) Input cube. - frequency (str) Data frequency: mon, day, 1hr, 3hr or 6hr.

-Cube with converted time axis and units.
+- cube (iris.cube.Cube) input cube. - frequency (str) data frequency: mon, day, 1hr, 3hr or 6hr cube with converted time axis and units.

 '''

-esmvalcore.preprocessor.remove_supplementary_variables(cube: Cube)
+esmvalcore.preprocessor.remove_fx_variables(cube)

 '''